TBD54566975/risk-buddy/README.md

 * TGI from huggingface is convenient: https://github.com/huggingface/text-generation-inference (docker based, but AMD64 only -  provent at scale server side hosting)
 * https://github.com/vllm-project/vllm - linux specific ways to host LLMs.
 * Ollama: this is technically more of a desktop platform, but is convenient (and written in golang).
+Downsides are that it has out of the box more limited set of models (but you can import them via modelfiles from gguf - so it is viable and convenient in some cases).
+It can also serve multiple models from one port whereas llamafiles is just one model per port.